TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

          done entirely in :file:`Configuration/TCA/(name of the table).php`.
          These files are expected to contain the full TCA of the given table (as an array) and simply return it (with a :code:`return` statement).

+         |

+         Since TYPO3 CMS 6.2, customizations of existing tables should be done entirely in :file:`Configuration/TCA/Overrides/(name of the table).php`.
+         This way the TCA changes are cached.

  - :Filename: ext\_tables.sql
    :Description: